-- Journalling – Using a written journal or app is a great method for self reflection and pattern identification
+- Journalling – Using a written journal or app is a great method for self-reflection and pattern identification

 - 0-5 Scales – Use simple point scales to measure the impact of activities and inputs.

 - Caloric Trackers – Use apps like MyFitnessPal to track what you eat.
 The important thing here is to do nothing more.
-Tracking gets a bad wrap these days but using it as a self awareness exercise is not harmful.
+Tracking gets a bad wrap these days but using it as a self-awareness exercise is not harmful.
 You can stop when you have enough information

 - Low Tech Tests & Measurements – Use tests like blood panels and the waist to hip ratio.
-By using these free, low investment methods you can get an accurate measure of what you need to work on and track your progress over time.
+By using these free, low-investment methods you can get an accurate measure of what you need to work on and track your progress over time.

 Step 2: Bracket

 Once you have the data, define your goal.
-Be specific and aim for long term targets to reduce or avoid unrealistic expectations.
-For clarification, sustained and successful weight loss is defined as being maintained for 2 years post intervention.
+Be specific and aim for long-term targets to reduce or avoid unrealistic expectations.
+For clarification, sustained and successful weight loss is defined as being maintained for 2 years post-intervention.

 Work on discovering a bracket in which you do not put yourself in a worse position and slowly coach yourself in the right direction.
 Give yourself a window to land in as opposed to a predefined number you need to hit every day.

-Aim for 100-200cals either side of your daily TEE (Use this calculator).
+Aim for 100-200cals on either side of your daily TEE (Use this calculator).
 Be honest about your activity levels and if in doubt, err on the side of saying you’re less active than what you think, because you probably are.
 When talking about apps like MyFitnessPal, never set an aggressive weight loss target you cannot maintain, by aiming to no more than .5kg per week, you’ve got a far better chance of achieving consistency over the long term.

 - Protein – Out of all macros, protein is the most important for weight loss.
 Why?
 It reduces hunger cravings, increases protein synthesis and metabolism, promotes muscle growth and helps repair muscles.
 There is some conjecture as to what the ideal intake is but there is reliable evidence suggesting that 1.6 to 2g/kg of bodyweight or roughly 30% of total caloric intake is suitable